romelperez/ukti/README.md

 const items = new Intl
   .ListFormat('en', { style: 'long', type: 'conjunction' })
-  .format(['Motorcycle', 'Bus', 'Car'])
+  .format(['motorcycle', 'bus', 'car'])

-console.log(t('list', { items, length: items.length, location: 'countryside' }))
+console.log(t.list({ items, length: items.length, location: 'countryside' }))
-// 'The land vehicles used are Motorcycle, Bus, and Car in the countryside.'
+// 'The land vehicles used are motorcycle, bus, and car in the countryside.'

+console.log(t.list({ items: 'car', length: 1, location: 'city' }))
+// 'The land vehicle used is car in the city.'
 ```

 Ukti supports the comparison operators `==`, `===`, `!=`, `!==`, `>`, `>=`, `<`, `<=`
 in the template conditionals.

-If the template requires variables but they are not provided when calling the translation,
+If the template requires variables but they are not provided or `undefined` when
-an empty string is returned to prevent incorrect translations.
+calling the translation, an empty string is returned to prevent incorrect translations.
+An error message is logged in the console too.